What did the two disciples of John the Baptist ask Jesus Christ?

 From the words of the Prophet Joseph Smith:

 “First.
-He was entrusted with divine mission of preparing the way before the face of the Lord.
-Whoever had such trust committed to him before or since?
+He was entrusted with a divine mission of preparing the way before the face of the Lord.
+Whoever had such a trust committed to him before or since?
 No man.

 (Smith, Teachings, pp. 275-76)